vahyno/mobileFlashCards/README.md

 # mobileFlashCards project

-Is a Mobile Flashcard Application using React Native supporting Android and iOS.
-App allows to create different collections of cards - decks, add cards to decks and take quizzes.
+Mobile Flashcard Application is using React Native supporting Android and iOS.
+App allows to create different collections of cards - decks, add cards to decks, remove all decks and take quizzes.

 ## Installation